HOW MUCH DOES MANGU COST IN DOMINICAN REPUBLIC?

 Serving Mangu

 Mangu is not just a dish; it’s a celebration of Dominican flavors that come alive with its traditional accompaniments.
+A common garnish for mangu is tangy pickled red onions, which add a refreshing contrast to the dish.
 The classic way to serve mangu is with ‘Los Tres Golpes’—the three hits—which include fried eggs, fried cheese, and fried salami.
 This trio adds a delightful contrast of textures and tastes to the soft, creamy mangu, making it a hearty and satisfying meal.
+Onion slices, especially when pickled, provide a tangy flavor that balances the richness of the fried components.

 • Fried Eggs: A staple with mangu, they add a rich, runny yolk that melds perfectly with the plantains.